bioappeng/biomech-test/docs/developer_readme.md

 GitHub has its own lightweight release tool.
 It allows for a release write up and some file hosting.
 For each release, we post the installer and a sample settings file.

+New releases should include

+* changes in the new release
+* installation instructions
+* licensing notes
+* contact information for maintainer

+* installer for compiled version of the software
+* example settings file

 ### Version Numbering
 Releases are numbered using (roughly) Semantic Version Numbering.
 Basically,